 - The person drinks instead of eating.
-He may get drunk without any intention of doing so.
+They may get drunk without any intention of doing so.

-- May wake up without a hangover, since his tolerance is bigger than the occasional drinkers.
+- May wake up without a hangover, since their tolerance is bigger than the occasional drinkers.

-- When he is not drinking, will start showing up nervous signs, irritation, bad mood or even aggressiveness.
-He may also show signs such as sweats or trembling hands.
+- When they are not drinking, will start showing up nervous signs, irritation, bad mood or even aggressiveness.
+They may also show signs such as sweats or trembling hands.

-- He cannot drink only one or two drinks, will always be craving for more.
-If needed will finish his friends’ drinks, as means of a joke.
-But by his will, nothing will remain in the table.
+- They cannot drink only one or two drinks, will always be craving for more.
+If needed will finish their friends’ drinks, as means of a joke.
+But by their will, nothing will remain in the table.

 - Periods of memory loss increase in frequency.
 It is usual not to remember what they have done the day before and not uncommon to regret some things when confronted with attitudes, conversations or promises.
 Fainting and blackouts may also occur.